twse/random-stuff/README.md

 * **protest2.htm** replaces everything with IMAGE and INLINE in square brackets.
 * **protest3.htm** protests against sites that use JavaScript URLs.
 * **protest4.htm** protests against sites that use HTML external links so the links do nothing when selected.
-* **protest5.htm** redirects to an "Unsupported Browser" page (see the page itself in the zipped archive for a partial list - the sites are listed in alphabetical order).
+* **protest5.htm** redirects to an "Unsupported Browser" page (see the page itself in the zipped archive for a partial list of sites in alphabetical order).

-**NB!** The network diagnostic tool is only included in Windows XP Service Pack 2 and above.
+**Note:** The network diagnostic tool is only included in Windows XP Service Pack 2 and above.

 ## Brief description of Sobreclick and German/Polish translation info
-Sobreclick is a simple auto-clicker for use with e.g. when deleting keys in Registry Editor.
+Sobreclick is a simple auto-clicker for use with e.g. when deleting keys in Registry Editor, developed by [Mateo "elstef41" Capote](https://elstef41.com/) under the Apache License.
 Sobreclick is said to work with Windows XP & above.

-The program was developed by [Mateo "elstef41" Capote](https://elstef41.com/) under the Apache License but the executable, documentation and source code comments/identifiers in [the repository](https://github.com/elstef41/sobreclick) is in Spanish.
+**Note:** the executable, documentation and source code comments/identifiers in [the repository](https://github.com/elstef41/sobreclick) is in Spanish.
 The translations are for Sobreclick 0.9.3.
 I created these with Microsoft Bing Translator.
 (The source code in [the SourceForge repository](https://sourceforge.net/p/sobreclick/code/ci/main/tree/) is for version 0.8.0.)

 ## Brief description of Sobreloader and German/Polish translation info
-Sobreloader is a simple overloader to massively run a program multiple times.
+Sobreloader is a simple overloader to massively run a program multiple times, developed by [Mateo "elstef41" Capote](https://elstef41.com/) under the Apache License.
 Sobreloader is said to work with Windows XP & above.

-The program was developed by [Mateo "elstef41" Capote](https://elstef41.com/) under the Apache License but the executable, documentation and source code comments/identifiers in [the repository](https://github.com/elstef41/sobreloader) and demo videos on [his YouTube channel](https://www.youtube.com/user/elstef41) is in Spanish.
-(The source code in [the SourceForge repository](https://sourceforge.net/p/sobreloader/code/ci/main/tree/) is for version 0.9.0.)
+**Note:** The executable, documentation and source code comments/identifiers in [the repository](https://github.com/elstef41/sobreloader) and demo videos on [his YouTube channel](https://www.youtube.com/user/elstef41) is in Spanish.
 The translations are for Sobreloader 1.0.
 I created these with Microsoft Bing Translator.
+(The source code in [the SourceForge repository](https://sourceforge.net/p/sobreloader/code/ci/main/tree/) is for version 0.9.0.)

 ## Translations of EasyPaint in multiple languages
 All translations are in `ts` format and can be edited with e.g. Qt Linguist.
 Generated translations are found in [CMakeLists.txt](https://github.com/Gr1N/EasyPaint/blob/master/CMakeLists.txt#L109).
 Nikita Grishko stopped developing the program in 2018/02/08.
 * Danish (`da_DK`)
 * Esperanto (`eo`)
 * Finnish (`fi_FI`)
-* German (`de_DE`) – Contributed by freddii. **Note:** Unmerged pull request created
+* German (`de_DE`) – Edited by freddii. **Note:** Unmerged pull request created
 * Hungarian (`hu_HU`)
 * Korean (`ko_KR`)
 * Polish (`pl_PL`) – **Note:** Unmerged pull request created
 * Portuguese - Brazil (`pt_BR`)
-* Romanian (`ro_RO`) – Contributed by Nicolae Oprea
+* Romanian (`ro_RO`) – Edited by Nicolae Oprea
 * Spanish (`es_ES`)
 * Swedish (`sv_SE`)